-As of December 31, 2016 and 2015, accounts and other receivables consisted of the following (in thousands):
+As of December 31, 2017 and 2016, accounts and other receivables consisted of the following (in millions):

-Decem ber 31,
+Decemb er 31,

-2016 2015
+20 017 2016

-SPL trade receivable \$ 87,555 \$
+SPL trade receivable \$ 185 \$ 88

-SPLNG trade receivable 396

-Other accounts receivable 2,245 741
+Other accounts receivable 6 2

-Total accounts and other receivables \$ 90,196 \$ 741
+Total accounts and other receivables \$ 191 \$ 90

 Pursuant to the accounts agreement entered into with the collateral trustee for the benefit of SPL's debt holders, SPL is required to deposit all cash received into reserve accounts controlled by the collateral trustee.
 The usage or withdrawal of such cash is restricted to the payment of liabilities related to the Liquefaction Project and other restricted payments.
-As of December 31, 2016, approximately 99% of our trade receivable balance was from two SPA customers.